Polymer/polymer/README.md

 ## About Polymer 3.0

 Polymer 3.0 is now released to stable, and introduces a major change to how Polymer is distributed: from HTML Imports on bower, to JS modules on npm.
-Otherwise, the API is virtually 100% backward compatible with Polymer 2.0 (the only changes are related to removing API's related to HTML Imports like `importHref`, and converting Polymer's API to be module-based rather than globals-based).
+Otherwise, the API is virtually 100% backward compatible with Polymer 2.0 (the only changes are removing API's related to HTML Imports like `importHref`, and converting Polymer's API to be module-based rather than globals-based).

+Migrating to Polyme 3.0 by hand is mostly mechanical:
+* Components should be defined in JS modules instead of in HTML
-Migrating to Polyme 3.0 by hand is mostly mechanical: All HTML Imports turn into JS module imports, and templates are encoded in JS using a `static get template()` getter on PolymerElement subclasses, using the `html` tagged template literal function (which parses `HTMLTemplateElement`'s out of strings in JS) rather than using `<template>` elements in a `<dom-module>`.
+* Templates should be encoded in JS modules using a `static get template()` getter on PolymerElement subclasses using the `html` tagged template literal function (which parses `HTMLTemplateElement`'s out of strings in JS) rather than using `<template>` elements in a `<dom-module>`
+* All dependencies should be imported JS module imports rather than from HTML Imports.

 However, the [`polymer-modulizer`](https://github.com/Polymer/polymer-modulizer) tool automates the vast majority of this migration work.
 Please see details on that repo for automated conversion of Polymer 2.0 apps and elements to Polymer 3.0.

 👀 **Looking for Polymer v2.x?** Please see the [the v2 branch](https://github.com/Polymer/polymer/tree/2.x).